Stonehaven: Geography

 Stonehaven has grown rapidly since the oil boom in Aberdeen.
 The increasing demand for new, middle-class housing has seen four new estates being appended to the town, creating an expanse of suburbs and Stonehaven has been bypassed since 1984.

-Parts of Stonehaven near to the Carron Water are prone to flooding following heavy rain.
-Aberdeenshire Council has held meetings about the possible construction of flood defences.
-These are currently under construction.
+Parts of Stonehaven near to the Carron Water were prone to flooding following heavy rain.
+Aberdeenshire Council has completed construction of flood defenses in 2023 that have now been effective at preventing flooding from major storms.

 The Highland Boundary Fault traverses Scotland from the Isle of Arran and Helensburgh on the west coast to immediately north of Stonehaven on the east coast.

 Parks and green spaces

 The largest park is Mineralwell, situated adjacent to the Glenury Viaduct which carries the Dundee–Aberdeen line.
 St Kieran's Well, a grade-C listed public fountain, is situated in the park.
 It was restored in 1982, though its water supply has since been severed.
 The park contains one of the largest purpose built radio controlled car circuits in the UK, located at the edge of the park beside the viaduct.
 The John McRobert Pavilion was opened in the park in 1993 and an artificial turf pitch opened in the park in 2015.
 The park is home to a parkrun.
 In 2021, 120 cherry blossom trees were planted as part of the Sakura Cherry Tree Project.
 The trees are dedicated to Thomas Blake Glover.

 Nearby Baird Park occupies an area of four acres and was given to the town by Sir Alexander Baird in 1920, though it had been leased to the council for the previous twelve years.

 Stonehaven Recreation Grounds was opened in 1885 and is situated near the beach.
 It is owned by the council.
 It contains tennis courts and a bowling green.

 Dunnottar Woods is a 32.91 hectare woodland area managed by the Woodland Trust.